Michael-F-Bryan/rust-ffi-guide/src/introduction/index.md

 it just means you need to pay a little extra attention to how memory is handled.

-Next you'll need to compile the C code into a library which can be called by Rust.
-In this example I'm going to compile it into a `shared library` where the external `say_hello` symbol will be resolved at *load time*.
+Next, you'll need to compile the C code into a library which can be called by Rust.
+In this example, it's compiled into a `shared library` where the external `say_hello` symbol will be resolved at *load time*.

 > **Note:** If you aren't familiar with the difference between a `static` and